Celshade/InstaBae/README.md

 _Automatically like bae's posts on Instagram._

-Many of us have very little free time, these days.
+Many of us have trouble finding extra free time.
 Many of us also have significant others who really LOVE Instagram.
 A true _bae_ is duty-bound to like all of their partner's pictures; however, remembering to do so, let alone finding the time, can become a real mission.
 By default, we already